Get-It-Done-403/Get-It-Done/report/weekly-status-report-2.md

 * Completed initial draft of the UI Design on Figma
 * Completed revisions for Team Policies document

-Project Agenda Meeting:
+### Project Agenda Meeting:
 * How we're going to start actually coding and the structure we want to do it in

 ### Plans and Goals:

-* Plan for future assignments due dates
-* Kick-start project timeline
+* Connect database to our current code base
-* Frontend: Create a rough draft for UI design by the end of week
+* Have a working front end by next week
-* Backend: Design database architecture
+* Add more to current draft of UI Design

 ## Individual Contributions